 Biliary atresia, the failure to develop normal bile ducts in infants, can be treated by surgery.
 One method uses a portion of the baby's intestines to substitute for missing segments of the bile duct.
 Another method requires rerouting the bile drainage and additional intestinal surgery.
 However, most babies with this condition continue to have inflammation due to poor drainage, and eventually develop scarring (cirrhosis) and require a liver transplant.

 Because both primary biliary cirrhosis and primary sclerosing cholangitis can cause severe liver failure, a liver transplant may be needed for long-term survival.
-Several treatments may reduce symptoms or delay the progression of the disease.
-In primary biliary cirrhosis, the medicines ursodiol (Actigall), colchicine and methotrexate (Folex, Rheumatrex) are used but the response is unpredictable.
+Treatment may reduce symptoms or delay the progression of the disease.
+In primary biliary cirrhosis, the medicine used most often is ursodiol (Actigall).

 If you develop yellowing of the skin or eyes, contact your doctor.
 If you also have fever or abdominal pain, call for professional advice immediately.

 Infections related to gallstone blockage have excellent results when treated.
-The most severe infection, ascending cholangitis, has a death rate of less than 1% if treated promptly.
+Even the most severe infection, ascending cholangitis, has a low death rate if treated promptly.

 The prognosis for people with cholangiocarcinoma is better if the cancer is discovered while it is still confined to the duct.
 It can then be treated surgically.
-Once the cancer has spread, the survival rate is poor.
+Once the cancer has spread, the survival rate is much lower.

 American Liver Foundation